GLARKI/MedShapeNet2.0/MedShapeNetAPI/README.md

 print(msn.msn_help.__doc__)
 print(msn.__doc__)
 ```
+****

 ## Usage
-The MedShapeNet object will be imported into the Python environment as MedShapeNet, and the methods can be invoked directly either via *MedShapeNet.method(args)* syntax or by creating an instance (,see section about help function,) first.<br>
+The MedShapeNet object will be imported into the Python environment as MedShapeNet, and the methods can be invoked directly either via *MedShapeNet.method(args)* syntax or by creating an instance (,see section about help function,) first.<br><br>

-For further information on the basic usage of MedShapeNet funcinality and examples of applications made with the [MedShapeNet API](https://github.com/GLARKI/MedShapeNet2.0/tree/main/MedShapeNetAPI), we refer to the [samples](https://github.com/GLARKI/MedShapeNet2.0/tree/main/Samples) available on the [MedShapeNet 2.0 GitHub Page](https://github.com/GLARKI/MedShapeNet2.0).
+You can use the [GettingStarted.ipynb](https://github.com/GLARKI/MedShapeNet2.0/blob/main/Samples/GettingStarted.ipynb) to get to know MedShapeNet's functionality.
 ****

 ## reference/Cite